fred227/thewheel/README.md

 # thewheel

-use 'yarn' to install
+'yarn' to install

 then

-yarn start to execute
+'yarn start' to execute